STUDY JAPANESE ONLINE WITH NATIVES HERE

 • Don't try to force your brain to forget the reason for stress or sadness;

-We also recommend reading our article on Japanese techniques to relieve stress and relax by clicking here.
+We recommend reading our article about Japanese techniques to relieve stress and relax by clicking here.

 Did you know about the broken heart syndrome called Takotsubo?
 I hope you enjoyed the article, if you did, don't forget to share it with your friends on social media.